atbcb/ICTTestingBaseline/docs/22Resize.md

 * Exception: Captions and images of text are not included in the test.

 ## Test Procedure for 1.4.4 Resize Text
-If the application has built-in accessibility features, test for 502.2.1 alone.
-Otherwise, testing for 502.2.2 requires access to the Operating Systems (OS) accessibility features.

 ### Identify Content
 All text on Web pages